-I should have phrased this headline: “Why NOT an online running coach?” as there are indeed few arguments that speak against online coaching.
-The advent of GPS watches in tandem with software platforms like TrainingPeaks and FinalSurge makes quality coaching available to amateur runners at affordable fees.
+The advent of GPS watches and their integration with software platforms like TrainingPeaks and FinalSurge make world-class coaching accessible to amateur runners at affordable rates.

 Low-Cost Compared to In-Person

-Depending on where you live, an in-person session with a coach costs you between $50 and $100 per hour.
+Depending on where you live, an in-person coaching session costs between $50 and $100 per hour.
 That can quickly add up to hundreds of dollars per month.
-And while there are certain advantages of working with a coach in person – such as technique training – the majority of a coach’s tasks can be done online for a fraction of the price.
+While there are advantages to working with a coach in person, such as technique training, most of a coach’s work can be done online for a fraction of the cost.

 Expertise that You Can’t Access Locally

-What’s more, in today’s globalized world, you’re not confined by geography.
-You can connect with the world’s best coaches regardless of where you live.
+Moreover, you’re not confined by geography in today’s globalized world.
+You can connect with the world’s best coaches, no matter where you live.
 Cast your net wide, and you will find a coach matching your needs in terms of qualifications, experience, and coaching philosophy.
 But more on that later.

 But isn’t a training plan good enough?
 It can be.
 However, there are certain advantages to having a coach individualize and analyze your training.
 There might be specific weaknesses you are unaware of or, on the flip side, specific innate strengths you haven’t capitalized on.
-You may also require more recovery time between hard sessions, or you may have past injuries requiring training adjustments.
+You may also need more recovery time between hard sessions, or you may have past injuries that require training adjustments.
 Whatever it is, an online running coach will bring out the best for your type of runner.

 A constantly updated training plan is another significant advantage of working with a coach.
-A standard training plan is a bet on the future, assuming everything goes as planned – only to find out life gets in the way, as it most certainly will.
+A standard training plan is a bet on the future, assuming everything goes as planned, only to find out life gets in the way, as it often will.
 An online running coach can intervene and keep you on track for your race goal.

-There are numerous online training logs to choose from, but the two platforms that stand out are Trainingpeaks and FinalSurge.
-Both are free in their very formidable basic versions and feature additional analytics for a small fee.
-Although these platforms differ in many aspects, they provide all the essential metrics for online coaching.
+There are numerous online training logs to choose from, but the two platforms that stand out are TrainingPeaks and FinalSurge.
+Both are free in their formidable basic versions and feature additional analytics for a small fee.
+Although these platforms differ in many aspects, both provide all the essential metrics for online coaching.

 TrainingPeaks